doooby/D3ObyTCPServer/README.md

 ```
 ####2) Host as a stand-alone entity:
 In this case, the stan-alone host (aka a separate room with guests in it) needs to implement some custom logic of responding for requests.
 Intedet as a processing point for resending message to all guests within room or anything else.
-(A ruby example what would a chat a-like app look like)
+(A ruby example what would a chat a-like app look like inside)
 ```ruby
 host_socket = TCPSocket.new ip, port
 host_socket.puts '[h]' #logg in